OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 4. Verify the tfs checkin using the source control explorer in Team explorer
 5. Log off the computer
 6. To verify that you can connect to TFS again, log onto a different computer or restart your computer
-7. Connect to TFS again, and use Source Control Explorer to Get Latest Version of your project

 Time for the next clue